 - Line a rimmed baking sheet with foil for easy cleanup.
 Fit the baking sheet with a metal rack.
 Grease the rack.

 - Gently pat the steak dry with paper towels, then place it in the hot skillet.
-Sear the steak 1 minute on each side and a few seconds on the edges, then top with butter and serve.
+Sear the steak for 1 minute on each side and a few more seconds on the edges, then top it with butter and serve.

 - The USDA recommends cooking steaks to an internal temperature of 145°F.

 - When it comes to searing, the best tool is a well-seasoned cast-iron skillet.
 It's superb in heat retention and distribution and cooks steaks perfectly.
 It's the only type of skillet I use when cooking steaks.

 - While this recipe was written for New York strip steaks, it also works with other thick cuts, including ribeye and filet mignon.

 - You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them VERY gently so as not to dry them out, in the microwave, covered, at 50% power.
 Or slice them and use them cold in a steak salad or lettuce sandwich.
 That's actually my favorite way to use them.